logseq/docs/db-version.md

 * Press `cmd-p` and type the name of a new property
 * Select `Text` as the property type and then type some property value

+A property itself can have properties on its property page.
+By default the `Description` property is available for adding a description to a property.

 `cmd-p` is useful for quickly adding properties to a block or a page.
 You can create or select existing properties from it.

 `cmd-j` is useful for quickly editing block or page properties from the keyboard.
 After pressing `cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.

 ### Configure a Property

-Properties are configurable from any block or page they appear on by clicking on its name.
-Alternatively, navigate to any property with `cmd-k` and then click on `Configure` above its name.
+Properties are configurable wherever they are used by clicking on its name to display a dropdown menu.
+Property icons are set by clicking on the property's default icon to the left of its name.
+Properties can also be configured by navigating to their page with `cmd-k` and then clicking on the `Configure property` link below its name.

-Property fields in the Configure modal:
+Property fields in the dropdown menu:

 * `Name`: Name to visually identify the property
-* `Icon`: Choose one and it will appear wherever its name appears
 * `Property type`: This determines what type a property's property values will have.
 Once a property is used this field cannot change.
 If you're unsure of what type to choose, use `Text`.
 See [property-types](#property-types) for more.
+* `Available choices`: This limits a property to only have one of the defined choices.
+See [property choices](#property-choices) for more.
 * `Multiple values`: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox.
-* `Available choices`: Use this to limit a property to specific values.
-Once a choice is defined, a user can only select from one of the defined choices.
-Each choice has a value, a description and an optional icon.
-Drag the choices up and down to order how they appear.
 * `UI position`: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
 * `Hide by default`: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
-* `Description`: A description for the property that is mainly displayed on the property's page.

 ### Built-in Properties

 Logseq uses built-in properties to provide core features.
 A few of these properties are public and editable by the user.
 To navigate to a public built-in property use `cmd-k`.
 For example, type `status` to go to the `Status` property used by [tasks](#tasks).
 When on a built-in property page, only some of its property fields are editable as allowing all fields to be edited could break functionality.
-The property fields that can be edited are, `Icon`, `UI position`, `Hide by default` and `Available choices`.
+The property fields that can be edited are its icon, `UI position`, `Hide by default` and `Available choices`.

 ### Property Types